 Monday, April 24th, 2017: A debate between Slates and candidates for Graduate Liaison to the Board of Trustees will be held for a graduate student audience during Graduate Council.

-Tuesday April 25th, 2017: A debate between Slate candidates and Liaison candidates will be held for all members of the Student Association at 7:00 pm in Kent 107.
+Tuesday April 25th, 2017: A debate between Slate candidates and Liaison candidates will be held for all members of the Student Association at 7:00 pm.

 Friday, April 28th, 2017: E&R will host a meet and greet between candidates and constituents.

 Wednesday, May 3rd, 2017: Voting will open at 10:00 am CDT on Blueprint.
 Students may login at blueprint.uchicago.edu.
 A link to the ballot will be emailed to all members of the Student Association.

 Friday, May 5th, 2017: Voting will close at 4:30 pm.

 Friday, May 5th, 2017: E&R will meet in Reynolds 016 to tabulate the results at 5:00 pm.
 After tabulation is complete, E&R will hold a press conference in the first floor of Reynolds to announce the results and to hold the ceremonial cake cutting.

 The following positions will be filled in the 2017 Spring General Election: